 How important is the asking for salvation, really?
 I mean, if you know you’re a sinner in need of a savior and believe that Jesus died for your sins, that would be enough, right?
 Do you still need to ask for salvation to be saved?
 In John 3:16 it says that whosoever believes in Him would not perish, but have everlasting life, which would indicate that belief is all that’s needed and not necessarily the asking, is this a correct interpretation?
 What is your view on this?

 Believing the Gospel is the single requirement for salvation (John 6:28-29, 1 cor.
 15:1-4).
 Asking to be saved is an action that confirms our belief.
 In Matt.
 7:7-8 Jesus said whoever asks receives, whoever seeks will find, and to whoever knocks the door will be opened.

-In Romans 10:10 Paul put the two together, saying, “For it’s with your heart that you believe and and are justified, and it’s with your mouth that you confess and are saved.”
-In Romans 10:13 he confirmed this with a quote from Joel 2:32 , “Whoever calls on the name of the Lord will be saved.”
+In Romans 10:10 Paul put the two together, saying, “For it’s with your heart that you believe and are justified, and it’s with your mouth that you confess and are saved.”
+In Romans 10:13 he confirmed this with a quote from Joel 2:32, “Whoever calls on the name of the Lord will be saved.”

 With something as important as our salvation, I think it’s a good idea to be sure we have all our bases covered.
-We know that God knows our heart.
+We know that God knows our hearts.
 He knows when we first believed and that’s when we became His (Ephesians 1:13-14).
 But both Jesus and Paul admonished us to ask.
-To me that means we should ask.
+To me, that means we should ask.